evil-mad/axidraw/README.md

 # AxiDraw
-Software for the AxiDraw drawing machine
+The AxiDraw Extensions for Inkscape - Software to drive the AxiDraw drawing machine.

 More about AxiDraw:  http://www.axidraw.com/

 ---------

-The AxiDraw software is created as an Inkscape extension.

 **Normal install (Mac/Windows):**